byxorna/merlin/README.md

 ## TODO

 * Pick a new name!
 Merlin is already a rubygem (http://rubygems.org/gems/merlin)
+* make sure filewatcher is converting to absolute path
 * static_files should have a destination as well, and be copied into ```destination``` when changed.
 Also should trigger commit check
 * Is Etcd::Client thread safe? (bin/merlin)
 * Finish test suite! write tests for the CLI.